aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/configuring-fonts/set-default-font-while-rendering-spreadsheet-to-images/_index.md

 const cell = ws.getCells().get("A4");
 cell.putValue("This text has some unknown or invalid font which does not exist.");

-// Set the font of cell A4 which is unknown. let st = cell.getStyle();
+// Set the font of cell A4 to an unknown font. let st = cell.getStyle();
 st.getFont().setName("UnknownNotExist");
 st.getFont().setSize(20);
 st.setIsTextWrapped(true);
 cell.setStyle(st);

-// Set first column width and fourth column height ws.getCells().setColumnWidth(0, 80);
+// Set the first column's width and the fourth row's height ws.getCells().setColumnWidth(0, 80);
 ws.getCells().setRowHeight(3, 60);

+// Create ImageOrPrintOptions.
-// Create image or print options. const opts = new AsposeCells.ImageOrPrintOptions();
+const opts = new AsposeCells.ImageOrPrintOptions();
 opts.setOnePagePerSheet(true);
 opts.setImageType(AsposeCells.ImageType.Png);